Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

 It is known that solutions to \eqref{eq::init1}, \eqref{eq::init2} are not unique in general (see \cite{DIRT,CRS}), which explains the need to single out so-called \emph{physical} solutions that are meaningful from an economic and physical perspective.
 Under appropriate conditions on $X_{0-}$, these physical solutions are characterised by open intervals with smooth $t \mapsto \Lambda_t$, separated by points at which this dependence may only be H{\"o}lder continuous or even exhibit a discontinuity, an event frequently referred to as \emph{blow-up} (see \cite{DNS}).
 If the mean of the initial values is close enough to zero relative to the interaction parameter $\alpha$, a jump necessarily happens (see \cite{HLS}).

 In case a discontinuity does occur at some $t\ge 0$, the following restriction on the jump size defines such a \emph{physical solution}:

 with $\Lambda_{t-}:=\lim_{s\uparrow t} \Lambda_s$ and $X_{t-}:=\lim_{s\uparrow t} X_s$.
-By the results of \cite{DNS}, the above definition uniquely defines a solution to \eqref{eq::init1}, \eqref{eq::init2} under some restrictions on the initial condition $X_{0-}$.
+By the results of \cite{DNS}, the above condition on the jumps of $\Lambda$ uniquely defines a solution to \eqref{eq::init1} and \eqref{eq::init2} under some restrictions on the initial condition $X_{0-}$.
 For future reference, we also introduce the concept of \emph{minimal solutions}, which we know to be physical whenever the initial condition is integrable (see \cite{CRS}).
-We call a solution $\underline{\Lambda}$ \emph{minimal}, if for any other $X$ that satisfies \eqref{eq::init1} with loss process $\Lambda$, we have that
+We call a solution $\underline{\Lambda}$ \emph{minimal}, if for any other $X$ that satisfies \eqref{eq::init1} with loss process $\Lambda$ given by \eqref{eq::init2}, we have that

+Note that by combining the results of \cite{CRS} and \cite{DNS} the minimal solution is the unique physical one, and thus ecnomoically meaningful one, if the initial condition satisfies the assumptions of \cite{DNS}.